Soukhindra/Telecom-Churn-Case-Study/README.md

 # Data Dictionary
-The dataset can be download using this link.
-The data dictionary is provided in repository.

 The data dictionary contains meanings of abbreviations.
 Some frequent ones are loc (local), IC (incoming), OG (outgoing), T2T (telecom operator to telecom operator), T2O (telecom operator to another operator), RECH (recharge) etc.